GoogleChrome/developer.chrome.com/site/en/docs/webstore/identify_user/index.md

 Supporting Google account sign-in can help provide a better user experience.
 Users of the Chrome Web Store are likely to be logged in to their Google account already, so they won't have to set up and remember yet another username and password.

-This tutorial builds an extension using the [Google OAuth2/OpenID][link] endpoint and the [Chrome Identity API][link].
-When the user clicks the [action][link], the extension will launch a consent screen.
+This tutorial builds an extension using the [Google OAuth2/OpenID][google-openid] endpoint and the [Chrome Identity API][identity-api].
+When the user clicks the [action][action], the extension will launch a consent screen.
 After the user signs in to their Google account; the background console will log their information.

 To identify the user with Google OAuth2/OpenId, follow these steps:

 1. TBD
-1. TBD
+2. TBD

 We'll go into detail about each step below.